-Decades after they changed the pop culture landscape, The Beatles still inspire sound-alikes, adulation, and a whole barrel full of crazy bones conspiracy theories.
-From Paul being dead to John Lennon selling his soul to the devil and calling forth a demon in his lyrics, people are pretty sure that the lads from Liverpool were up to no good.
-Occam’s razor says that none of the conspiracy theories on this list are true, but wouldn’t it be fun if about three or four of them were?
-Imagine a world in which The Beatles were Satan worshipping, drug addict clones!
-Whoa!
+Decades after they changed the pop culture landscape, The Beatles still inspire sound-alikes, adulation, and a whole barrel full of conspiracy theories.
+From Paul being slain to John Lennon selling his soul, people are pretty sure that the lads from Liverpool were up to no good.
+It's almost a guarantee that none of the conspiracy theories on this list are true, but wouldn’t it be interesting if about three or four of them were?

-There hasn’t been another artist to incur this amount of fantasy projected onto them since John Lennon was assassinated in 1980, whether it’s because we’ve suffered an ever increasing amount of disposable pop stars that couldn’t sell their souls if they came with a dollar, or if it’s because all the tinfoil hats are still jamming "Helter Skelter," we don’t know.
-But, we love those English mop tops so we’ll read whatever anyone prints about them.
-Fall down the rabbit hole of Beatles conspiracy theories, and try to stay sane as things get curiouser and curiouser.
+There hasn’t been another artist to incur this amount of fantasy projected onto them since John Lennon was slain in 1980, whether it’s because we’ve suffered an ever increasing amount of disposable pop stars, or if it’s because folks are still jamming "Helter Skelter," we don’t know.
+Fall down the rabbit hole of Beatles conspiracy theories, and try to stay sane as things get very curious.

-Take a moment from typing up your manifesto to vote on your favorite Beatles conspiracy theory and give us some more clues as to whether Paul is dead, or just a clone.
+Take a moment from typing up your manifesto to vote on your favorite Beatles conspiracy theory.

-In September 1969, American college students published articles claiming that clues to McCartney's supposed death could be found among the lyrics and artwork of the Beatles' recordings.
-This might be the best of the many Beatles theories because it's so far-reaching a ridiculous, think of how much time would have had to go into pretending Paul wasn't dead.
-Only Ringo has that kind of time.
+In September 1969, American college students published articles claiming that clues to McCartney's supposed passing could be found among the lyrics and artwork of the Beatles' recordings.
+This might be the best of the many Beatles theories.

-Every Member of the Beatles Died and Was Replaced - Except Paul
+Every Member of the Beatles Perished and Was Replaced - Except Paul

-In 1994, college student Chris Fishel devised evidence that instead of Paul being dead, that it was every other member of the The Beatles who had actually died.
-Fishel argues that Ringo Starr was the first to die, in 1963, then George Harrison, in 1964, and finally John Lennon, in 1965.
+In 1994, college student Chris Fishel devised evidence that instead of Paul being passed, that it was every other member of the The Beatles who had actually gone on to the Greaet Beyond.
+Fishel argues that Ringo Starr was supposedly the first to go, in 1963.

-Prior to the Tate/LaBianca murders in 1969, Charles Manson believed that he shared a telepathic connection with the lads from Liverpool.
-So much so that he was pretty sure that The White Album was speaking directly to him and asking him to incite a race war.
-Obviously, this was not the case (we think?), but the entire Beatles/Manson connection is worth a read if you have a day to spend losing your mind down the crazy hole.
+Prior to the Tate/LaBianca incident in 1969, Charles Manson believed that he shared a telepathic connection with the lads from Liverpool.
+So much so that he was pretty sure that The White Album was speaking directly to him and asking him to incite a race conflict.